baphometyr/baphometyr/README.md

 </h1>

 <div>
-I am passionate about the world of artificial intelligence and machine learning, with a particular focus on deep learning.
-With extensive experience in using technologies such as Python, Keras, TensorFlow, sklearn, etc., I dedicate myself to exploring and developing innovative solutions using these tools to address complex challenges.
+I am passionate about the world of artificial intelligence and machine learning, with a particular focus on deep learning and LLMs.
+With extensive experience in using technologies such as Python, Keras, TensorFlow, sklearn, Langchain, HuggingFace, RAGs systemas, etc., I dedicate myself to exploring and developing innovative solutions using these tools to address complex challenges.

 In addition to my knowledge in AI, I also possess expertise in statistics, which allows me to understand and analyze data effectively.